logjxn/ISOx/README.md

 - **Arch** exposes an `iso/latest/` alias alongside its dated release folders (e.g. `iso/2026.07.01/`), which always mirrors the current release.
 - **Debian** exposes a permanent `debian-cd/current/` path that always serves the current stable release, regardless of version number.
+- **Kali** exposes a `current/` path per mirror (Kali is Debian-based, and follows the same convention) that always resolves to the current release.

 This means the config doesn't need to be updated every time a distro ships a new release.

+**Two ways a distro's ISO filename can be located, both driven entirely by config:**

+- `"iso_filename"` — for distros with one fixed, unchanging filename (Arch never changes `archlinux-x86_64.iso`).
+- `"iso_filename_contains"` — a list of substrings used to discover the correct versioned filename by scanning the checksum file (Debian and Kali both bake a version number into their filenames, so the exact name has to be discovered rather than hardcoded).

+`main()` picks whichever strategy a distro's config specifies — there's no per-distro code anywhere in the script.
+Adding Kali required zero changes to `isox.py`; it was purely a `distros.json` addition. `argparse`'s valid distro choices are also derived directly from `distros.json`'s keys, so a new distro automatically becomes a valid CLI argument too, with no separate list to keep in sync.

+**Honest scope of "no code change needed":** this holds for any distro that publishes a flat `<hash>  <filename>` checksum file with either a stable filename or a substring-discoverable one.
+A distro that instead requires scraping an HTML directory listing, or structures its checksum data differently, would still need new code.

+**Considered and left out:** Linux Mint uses fixed version-numbered paths (e.g. `iso/stable/22.3/...`) with no stable "latest" alias — supporting it would mean either manually updating the config every release or building HTML-scraping logic to discover the current version.
+Left out to avoid a maintenance burden that doesn't fit the rest of the tool's design.

 ### Mirror selection